leewtai/leewtai.github.io/courses/data_mining/homeworks/proj2.md

     useful information.
   - Your process is likely a multi-stage process instead of a single model but this can be subjective
   - A peer outside of the class should be able to follow your steps according to these instructions and find recommendations for their resume.
+  - The word "process" is used because this is NOT meant to be fully automatic, i.e. you give a resume pdf then you output 3 job descriptions.
+    Human-in-the-loop implies that there may be several checkpoints where a human intervens with the process.
+But this should be greatly facilitated by algorithms.
 - How you validated the method is providing both **good** and **diverse** recommendations:
   - This should include a formal metric for both "good" and "diverse"
+    - Your report should demonstrate, either through graphs, examples, or metrics how these metrics are performing.
   - You must validate the recommendations given your resume(s) so your report necessarily includes your resume
     - You should include a few intentionally bad and/or good job descriptions and show how your approach prioritized or deprioritized these jobs for your resume.
+    - You should validate on every team member's resume to ensure your process is not overly tailored to one of you.
+      Please do not grab resumes from online sources because you won't be able to truly validate these.
   - You cannot manually go through all descriptions as a validation.

+Side commemnt: have you thought re-writing your resume after this?